kLabUM/StormReactor/README.md

 ## Overview

-*StormReactor* has been developed in an effort to expand the ability to model stormwater quality and water quality based real-time control in EPA's Stormwater Management Model (SWMM).
-It is a natural extension of Open-Storm's mission to open up and ease access into the technical world of smart stormwater systems. *StormReactor*  package enables anyone to model any stormwater pollutant treatment or generation method in any node or link in SWMM.
+*StormReactor* was developed to expand the ability to model stormwater quality and water quality based real-time control in EPA's Stormwater Management Model (SWMM).
+It is a natural extension of *[Open-Storm]*'s(http://open-storm.org/) mission to open up and ease access into the technical world of smart stormwater systems. *StormReactor* enables users to model any stormwater pollutant treatment or generation method in any node or link in a stormwater network.
 A user can implement any SWMM treatment function defined in the *SWMM Reference Manual Volume III: Water Quality* or create their own.

 ## Getting Started